 - From age 4 to 5, many children backtalk.
 Address these behaviors without reacting to the words or attitudes.
-If the child feels these words will give him or her power over the parent, the behavior will continue.
+If the child feels these words will give them power over the parent, the behavior will continue.
 It is often difficult for parents to stay calm while trying to address the behavior.

-The normal social and physical development of children ages 3 - 6 years old includes many milestones.
+The normal social and physical development of children ages 3 to 6 years old includes many milestones.

 All children develop a little differently.
 If you are concerned about your child's development, talk to your child's health care provider.

-Stuttering may occur in the normal language development of toddlers ages 3 - 4 years.
-It occurs because ideas come to mind faster than the child is able to express them, especially if the toddler is stressed or excited.
+Stuttering may occur in the normal language development of toddlers ages 3 to 4 years.
+It occurs because ideas come to mind faster than the child is able to express them, especially if the child is stressed or excited.